 Gardening in January in The Woodlands

-COLOR PLANTS: Cool temperatures and some occasional rainfall generally REDUCE the need to water the gardens heavily this month.
-Moisture does not evaporate from the soil as rapidly as in warmer months.
+Cool temperatures and some occasional rainfall generally REDUCE the need to water the gardens heavily this month.
 Monitor the rainfall amounts.
 The flower beds with annual color plants are the ones that will dry out the fastest.
 Turf grass will be fairly self-sufficient at this time.
-Just remember to water as needed - - see that the soil stays moist, but not soaked.
+Just remember to water as needed - - see that the soil stays moist.

 Don’t forget about the plants in containers.
 Keep them moist - - all the way to the bottom of the root ball.